SMTG-Bham/doped/docs/Dev_ToDo.md

 - Remnant TODOs in code

 - Docs:
-  - Barebones tutorial workflow, as suggested by Alex G.
   - Add our recommended  workflow (gam, NKRED, std, ncl).
 See https://sites.tufts.edu/andrewrosen/density-functional-theory/vasp/ for some possibly useful general tips.
   - Workflow diagram with: https://twitter.com/Andrew_S_Rosen/status/1678115044348039168?s=20
   - Show on chemical potentials docs how chempots can be later set as attribute for `DefectThermodynamics` (loaded from `json`) (e.g. if user had finished and parsed defect calculations first, and then finished chemical potential calculations after).